atomiv/atomiv.github.io/content/_authors/velibor-cakarevic.md

 country: Germany
 degree: M.Sc.
 Electrical Engineering
 university: Lund University

+short_bio: Velibor is an Embedded Development Engineer / Freelancer, with experience in development of real-time software for embedded systems and code optimization.
 ---
 Velibor is an Embedded Development Engineer / Freelancer, with experience in development of real-time software for embedded systems and code optimization.
 He joined Atomiv to share his experiences in best practices for embedded development and Linux / Android OS.